hidviz/hidviz/README.md

 ```

 #### 1.1.4) Install prerequsites on MacOS
-_Please not hidviz on macos is not an offically supported platform.
+_Please not hidviz on macos is not an officially supported platform.
 This has been known to work, but your mileage may vary._

 You need to install cmake, qt6 and protobuf and libusb via brew.
-Please also ensure that if you are using an M1 based mac that youe build envornment matches the host architecture.
+Please also ensure that if you are using an M1 based mac that your build environment matches the host architecture.
 I was stumped for a while with a failing build because I was using an x86 version of vscode which caused problems when querying ```arch``` as a part of the build.
 Switching to a native terminal fixed the issue for me.

 ```bash
 brew install cmake qt@5 protobuf libusb